Master of Urban Design

 Annual fee adjustment

-Amount quoted is the indicative 2022 tuition fee per annum, and is based on a full-time study load of 102 credit points.
+Amounts quoted are indicative fees per annum, and are based on a standard year of full-time study (102 credit points).
 A proportionate fee applies for more or less than the full-time study load.

 Fees are adjusted on an annual basis and these fees should only be used as a guide.